Ildemaro Vargas Preview, Player Props: Nationals vs. Pirates

-The Washington Nationals, including Ildemaro Vargas (.371 on-base percentage in past 10 games, 80 points above season-long percentage), take on starter Andre Jackson and the Pittsburgh Pirates at PNC Park, Monday at 6:35 PM ET.
+On Tuesday, Ildemaro Vargas (.400 on-base percentage in past 10 games, 101 points above season-long percentage) and the Washington Nationals play the Pittsburgh Pirates, whose starting pitcher will be Bailey Falter.
+First pitch is at 6:35 PM ET.

-He racked up two hits (going 2-for-3) in his last appearance against the Dodgers.
+In his most recent game, he racked up two hits (going 2-for-3) against the Pirates.

 Ildemaro Vargas Game Info & Props vs. the Pirates